hhariri/hhariri.github.io/_posts/2014-09-15-import-all-intellij-idea.md

 [Making Steaks from Sacred Cows](https://vimeo.com/105758303), which I highly recommend you watch.

 In it, he discusses amongst other things, the habit of importing classes individually in the Java world.
-As someone that does C# development, I find it kind of bizarre:
+As someone that does C# development also, I find it kind of bizarre:

 <br/>
 ![Individual Imports]({{ site.images}}/import-all-1.png)